Shr3yash/Shr3yash/README.md

 <br>
-Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better. <br>
+Feel free to clone/fork projects, raise issues and submit PRs if you think something could be better. <br>
 Ask me anything <a href="https://github.com/DrCybernotix/DrCybernotix/issues/new"><b>here</b></a><br>
 or <a href="mailto:drcyb@outlook.com"><b>email</b></a> me

-<i>Happy Coding!</i> 😊
+<i>Happy Coding!🙂</i>

 <!--</div>